The key to testifying at any court hearing, whether it be Social Security Disability or Workers’ Compensation, is to be believable.

 Click above to read.

 Questions about your work injury?
-Feel free to contact experienced Illinois Work Comp Attorney Dirk May at 309-827-4371.
+Feel free to contact Illinois Work Comp Lawyer Dirk May at 309-827-4371.